cotes2020/jekyll-theme-chirpy/README.md

 $ bundle
 ```

-Finally, copy the missing files (refer to the [starter project][starter] for the detailed file directory structure) from the theme's gem to your Jekyll site, and append all the variables of the theme's `_config.yml` to your Jekyll site.
+Finally, copy the extra files (refer to the [starter project][starter] for the detailed file directory structure) from the theme's gem to your Jekyll site, and append all the variables of the theme's `_config.yml` to your Jekyll site.

 > **Hint**: To locate the theme’s gem, execute:
 >